 Bush camping is one of the most exclusive activities on offer in Africa today.
 Enjoy a mobile and walking safari in the game rich riverine areas of the lagoons and woodlands running alongside the Luangwa river.

-Having become well known as a mobile safari operator this tour operator now has the pleasure of offering a range of “All Lodge”, “Bush Camp” and “Walking” safaris, as well as running its own high quality mobile safaris.
+Having become well known as a mobile safari operator, as well as running its own high quality mobile safaris, this tour operator now has the pleasure of offering a range of “All Lodge”, “Bush Camp” and “Walking” safaris.
 These have been selected from the portfolios of other top class operators, choosing only the very best to make up interesting and often unique safari itineraries in some of the finest game viewing areas of southern Africa.

 The camps (more like boutique lodges) are all in strategic, beautiful and often remote locations.
 Accommodation is in a mix of safari tents, reeded huts, chalets and other similar all with en-suite bathroom facilities, full “lodge’ amenities, each with cooks, guides and other crew to look after you.